Founding Docs - Constitution

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including automated subtitles, powerful integrations and APIs, upload many different filetypes, automatic transcription software, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including secure transcription and file storage, world-class support, upload many different filetypes, enterprise-grade admin tools, and easily transcribe your Zoom meetings.
 Try Sonix for free today.